gabrieloliverio/gabrieloliverio.github.io/_drafts/why-you-should-log.md

 so that you can handle certain exceptions, maybe logging them and showing a default error message, and deal with unexpected exceptions.

-Error: Used when something definitely went wrong, such as runtime errors, BUT it doesn't require immediate action.
+**Error**: Used when something definitely went wrong, such as runtime errors, BUT it doesn't require immediate action.

-Critical: Used when something critical happens, such as a system component unavailable, for example.
+**Critical**: Used when something critical happens, such as a system component unavailable, for example.

 Some frameworks go beyond these severity levels.
 Monolog (PHP), for example,